-- IDIS 2002 CURRENT ISSUES IN INTERDISCIPLINARY RESEARCH A course in locating, evaluating, and using library resources and applying their use to research papers.
-Skills for evaluating information, finding an approach to a topic, and strategies for scholarly research and communication will be emphasized.
-Prerequisite: ENGL 1013 and ENGL 1023. - IDIS 3208 AMERICAN STUDIES SEMINARS An inter-disciplinary examination of selected topics in the American political, historical, and cultural context.
+- IDIS 3208 AMERICAN STUDIES SEMINARS An interdisciplinary examination of selected topics in the American political, historical, and cultural context.
 Involvement, Domestic Policy Issues, Economic Policy Issues, and International Policy Issues.
 Any term, limited enrollment.
 May be credited as free electives or as departmental credits when accepted by individual departments. - IDIS 3404 LATIN AMERICAN STUDIES SERVICE/TRAVEL A two week hands-on experience working in a servant role in the Third World.
 Opportunities are available in a variety of areas, including education, economic development, health, agriculture, and environmental stewardship.
-Three weeks of travel in other Central American countries exposes students to the rich diversity of countries and cultures in Central America. - IDIS 3416 LATIN AMERICAN STUDIES SEMINARS Explore many of the challenges facing Latin America in the light of biblical truth.
-Seminars are non-traditional, interdisciplinary, and allow personal interaction with experts on Latin American history, politics, economics, and religious life.
+Three weeks of travel in other Central American countries exposes students to the rich diversity of countries and cultures in Central America.

+- IDIS 3416 LATIN AMERICAN STUDIES SEMINARS Explore many of the challenges facing Latin America in the light of biblical truth.
+Seminars are nontraditional, interdisciplinary, and allow personal interaction with experts on Latin American history, politics, economics, and religious life.
 During the spring semester the tropical science and global sustainability seminar offers students the chance to study the unique physical resources of Central America. - IDIS 3426 LATIN AMERICAN STUDIES SPANISH CLASSES (Credit amount is based on student's level of study.)
 The Instituto de Lengua Espanola (The Spanish Language Institute) in San Jose places students in a class according to ability and provides daily language classes for the first six weeks.
 Interaction with host families and local Costa Ricans also develops language skills. - IDIS 3604 INSIDE HOLLYWOOD: The Work and Workings of the Film Industry An examination of the creative and operational aspects of the film business, taking full advantage of studio tours, location filming, and a variety of guest lecturers from a cross-section of the industry. - IDIS 3614 KEEPING CONSCIENCE: Ethical Challenges in the Entertainment Industry This course will probe the common personal, professional, and public ethical issues that function within the entertainment business, with specific attention directed to film production.
 This examination will intentionally emerge from the perspective of the central moral themes of the Christian tradition. - IDIS 3624 FILM IN CULTURE: Exploring a Christian Perspective on the Nature and Influence of Film A survey of film and the film industry that highlights film's influence on, and reflection of, American culture during the late 19th and 20th centuries.
 Particular emphasis will be placed on Christian perspectives of culture. - IDIS 4948 AMERICAN STUDIES INTERNSHIPS A part-time work experience in Washington, D.C. in a professional setting within the student's major field of concentration.
 Students may select placements in such areas as communication arts, urban ministries, marketing and corporate enterprises, law firms, trade associations, federal agencies, or political offices.
 Any term, limited enrollment.
-Credit is granted at the discretion of each department.

-IDIS 4954 LOS ANGELES FILM STUDIES CENTER INTERNSHIPS A non-paying internship in some aspect of the Hollywood film or television industry as arranged by the LAFSC.
+Credit is granted at the discretion of each department. - IDIS 4954 LOS ANGELES FILM STUDIES CENTER INTERNSHIPS A nonpaying internship in some aspect of the Hollywood film or television industry as arranged by the LAFSC.
 These internships are primarily in an office setting such as development companies, agencies, personal management companies, production offices, etc.